kmsmith137/ch_frb_l1/MANUAL.md

 <a name="l1-config-misc"></a>
 ##### L1 config: miscellaneous parameters

+  - `force_asnychronous_dedispersion` (boolean, default=false).

+     Forces RFI removal and dedispersion to run in separate threads (shouldn't need to specify this explicitly, except for debugging).

   - `track_global_trigger_max` (boolean, default=false).

     If track_global_trigger_max=true, then the L1 server will keep track of the FRB with the